 The spelling for a basic Gsus7 is: G C D F

-Now, there is actually such a thing as a Dominant chord with an added 11th.
+Now, there is also such a thing as a Dominant chord with an added 11th.
 That chord would be a true Mixolydian chord-- that is, containing the true modality of the Mixolydian mode.

-With a G root, this modal chord would be written G7(11)
+With a G root, that modal chord would be written G7(11)

 Here is the complete symbol for a Mixolydian chord: 7(9 11 13)

 But let's go back to our real sus7 chord...